Fundamentals of Accounting

 ACCOUNT 202-DL Introduction to Managerial Accounting (1 Unit)

-A continuation of the introduction to accounting, with emphasis on providing relevant and timely accounting information and analysis to managers for use in planning, decision making, and controlling strategic operational objectives.
+This course introduces students to the fundamentals of managerial accounting with emphasis on providing relevant and timely accounting information and analysis to managers for use in planning, decision making, and controlling strategic operational objectives.
 Topics include the classifications of costs and different ways of reporting and analyzing those costs; the operating budgeting process; capital budgeting; and job-order, standard, process, and activity-based costing systems.

 Prerequisite: ACCOUNT 201-DL.